rajgoel/course-machine-learning/06-lecture/slides.md

 ---

-## Main idea
+## Collaborative filtering

-The main idea of using GNN for recommender systems is to learn similarities between
+[Collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) uses user-item interactions collected from many users to learn similarities between

 - users and users,
 - items and items, and
-- users and items.
+- users and items

+to make recommendations.

 > [!NOTE]
-> Depending on use-case the recommendation will be the user or item with the largest similarity.
+> Depending on use-case the user or item with the largest similarity is recommended.

 ---

-## Embeddings
+## Embedding space

-An [embedding](https://en.wikipedia.org/wiki/Embedding_(machine_learning)) maps entities to multi-dimensional vectors with the goal of positioning similar objects near each other.
+In recommender systems we want to obtain embeddings of objects (i.e. users and items) such that similar objects are *close* each other in the embedding space.

 ![Image](06-lecture/2D-movies.svg)